vumanskyi/php-open-graph-library/README.md

 ./vendor/bin/phpunit
 ```
 ----------------------
-If you have any [issues](https://github.com/vumanskyi/vanilla-open-graph/issues), pleas let me know
+If you have any [issues](https://github.com/vumanskyi/vanilla-open-graph/issues), please let me know